Interviewed by Serenity Dieufaite

 Haley Souders:

-Where they were like they would give us two note cards and one was like a weird topic and then one was like a weird format to write on.
-So like some were like literally like a concert ticket was the format or like academic essay is I think one that I got.
+Where they were–they would give us two note cards and one was like a weird topic and then one was like a weird format to write on.
+So some were literally like a concert ticket was the format, or academic essay is I think one that I got.
 And that one was like a really fun intensive workshop.

 Abigail Cloud: